lambdaclass/miden-node/docs/src/operator/usage.md

   --genesis-config-file genesis.toml
 ```

-The genesis configuration file should contain at least one faucet, and optionally, wallet definitions
+The genesis configuration file should contain fee parameters, the native faucet, optionally other
-with assets, for example:
+fungible faucets, and also optionally, wallet definitions with assets, for example:

 ```toml
 # The UNIX timestamp of the genesis block.
 It will influence the hash of the genesis block.